-Ingesting logs and data from OneLogin requires a Cortex XDR Pro per TB license.
+Ingesting logs and data from OneLogin requires a Cortex XDR Pro per GB license.

 Cortex XDR can ingest different types of data from OneLogin accounts using the OneLogin data collector.

 To receive logs and data from OneLogin via the OneLogin REST APIs, you must configure the Collection Integrations settings in Cortex XDR based on your OneLogin credentials.
 After you set up data collection, Cortex XDR begins receiving new logs and data from the source.

 When Cortex XDR begins receiving logs, the app creates a new dataset for the different types of data collected and normalizes the ingested data into authentication stories, where specific relevant events are collected in the